Margaret E. Bradshaw: Awards and honours

 Bradshaw was made a Member of the Order of the British Empire (MBE) in Queen Elizabeth II's 1977 Silver Jubilee and Birthday Honours, "for services to conservation in Durham".
 In 2010 she was awarded honorary membership of the Botanical Society of Britain and Ireland.
 The whitebeam Sorbus margaretae found in Devon, was named after her.

 In 2012 Bradshaw was awarded the Marsh Botany Award in recognition of her lifetime contribution to the understanding and conservation of the Teesdale flora.
 In 2013, she was the recipient of the inaugural Pendlebury Award for her significant contribution to looking after the North Pennines Area of Outstanding Natural Beauty (AONB).
 In 2023 she was awarded the H. H. Bloomer award by the Linnean Society, and in 2024 she was awarded an honorary Doctor of Science by Durham University.

 Publications

 In 2023 Teesdales Special Flora: Places, Plants and People, her first book, was published when she was 97.
-It was published by the Princetown University Press and contains 288 page.
+It was published by the Princetown University Press and contains 288 pages.